Prime Minister-Taoiseach Meetings

 1, 1,

-Albert Reynolds and John Major have a tête-à-tête discussion.
-Dermot Nally and Stephen Wall join as note takers.
+Albert Reynolds and John Major had a tête-à-tête discussion.
+Dermot Nally and Stephen Wall joined as note takers.

 No keywords attached